hqnna/mocha/docs/specification.md

 defined above it for a reference to be able to properly resolve.
 To reference another field, you can use it's identifier, to reference a field in an object, you can use the field/namespace (`:`) operator.
-It should be noted that references are resolved at the **scope** level, to reference things outside of the field's current scope, it is possible to use the `@root` namespace to reference the root of the document.
+It should be noted that references are resolved at the **scope** level, to reference things outside of the field's current scope, it is possible to use the root (`@`) namespace to reference the root of the document.

 ```